Crush (1980 Me)

-"Crush (1980 Me)" is the fourth and final overall single released by Australian singer-songwriter Darren Hayes from his debut studio album, Spin.
-It reached number 19 on the UK Singles Chart.
-In Australia, it was released as the third single from the album in September 2002, prior to the release of "I Miss You", which was released in early 2003.
-The song is an homage to the 1980s, featuring a 1980s synthesized pop sound, vocoded vocals and referencing many stars such as Cyndi Lauper, Simon Le Bon and Eurythmics.
-Samples of "Holiday", the 1983 hit song of Madonna, were used in the remix "Crush on Holiday", which became the main airplay and video version in Australia.
+"Crush (1980 Me)" is the third single released by Australian singer-songwriter Darren Hayes from his debut studio album, Spin (2002).
+Written by Hayes and Robert Conley and produced by Greg Bieck, it was released on 19 August 2002 in Australia.
+The track is a homage to the 1980s, featuring a synthesized pop sound, vocoded vocals, and references stars of the period like Cyndi Lauper, Simon Le Bon of Duran Duran, and the Eurythmics.
+The track's "Crush on Holiday" remix utilized samples of Madonna's 1983 breakthrough single "Holiday".

+"Crush" became a moderate success, hitting the top twenty of both Australia and the United Kingdom and also charted in Sweden.
+The song is regarded as a huge shift for Hayes in sound and shaped the form of what would be his next studio album The Tension and the Spark (2004).

+Critical reception

+Can't Stop the Pop gave the single a positive review writing, "On paper, Crush (1980 Me)’s lyrics read like an inventory of ‘80s references.
+Yet, although there’s little narrative structure to the verses, the way they’re organised is a masterful show of pop composition.
+It never feels like a checklist of trademarks being mindlessly reeled off.
+The vocals are gently infused with subtle distortion and overlapped so that they jump from ear to ear, leaving no gaps between each line.
+Darren Hayes may well be indulging in his own nostalgia, but the production puts the listener right there with him in the centre of an all-consuming wall of sound."

 Music video

 The music video is set in the mid-1980s and features Hayes in an outdoor cinema playing Space Invaders.
 The clip introduces the names of people including Hayes, Corey, a guy who thinks he's cool, Cyndi, Corey's girlfriend who adores Hayes, and Martha, a shy girl on the counter.
 Outside the bar, there are many people break-dancing and skateboarding.
 A crowd are amazed with Hayes' performance on Space Invaders and he breaks a record by getting to the hundredth level.
 After the game, Hayes chooses Martha over Cyndi and both of them enjoy a movie in the evening as a shooting star ends the clip.
+It was directed by Grant Marshall.